-Professor Ioannou assayed the wheatgrass extract for fetal hemoglobin induction on three separate human cell clones, and on 14 July he reported that over a 5 day period:
+The Professor assayed the wheatgrass extract for fetal hemoglobin induction on three separate human cell clones, and on 14 July he reported that over a 5 day period:

 "Our measurements suggest a 3-5 fold increase in the production of HbF by the wheat grass extract.
 This is a substantial increase and could certainly provide an explanation why some thalassaemia patients may derive significant benefit."

-The significant reduction in transfusion requirements noted in Dr. Marwaha’s study may suggest that Professor Ioannou’s results could have been due to the induction of fetal hemoglobin by wheatgrass.
+The significant reduction in transfusion requirements noted in Dr. Marwaha's wheatgrass study suggest that Professor Ioannou's results may have been due to the induction of fetal hemoglobin by wheatgrass.

 Forget the chlorophyll

-Importantly, Prof. Ioannou’s results were achieved using a wheatgrass extract that contained no chlorophyll which, like hemoglobin, has a specific function to perform in nature – but not in humans!
+Importantly, Prof. Ioannou achieved his results using a wheatgrass extract containing no chlorophyll which, like hemoglobin, has a specific function to perform in nature - but in plants, not humans!
 Just as hemoglobin transports oxygen within the red blood cell, so does chlorophyll assist photosynthesis within the chloroplast inside plant leaf cells.

 The studies mentioned here may offer some hope for thalassemic patients given that commercial wheatgrass products such as fresh juice, tablets, powders and nutritional supplements are inexpensive and freely available.
-They may have much to gain by testing wheatgrass in one form or another just twice weekly, taking care to hold the juice in the mouth for a minute to allow absorption of bioactives through the oral membrane into the bloodstream.
+They may have much to gain by taking wheatgrass in one form or another just twice weekly, taking care to hold the juice in the mouth for a minute to allow absorption of bioactives through the oral wall, directly into the bloodstream.

 Dr. Chris Reynolds.